matteorinalduzzi/TTM/README.md

 Predicting these high tides accurately, but also giving indication on times for hifgh and low tides in the day, is crucial for flood forecasting and water management.
 By knowing the expected water level, authorities can activate flood barriers, issue warnings, and adjust transportation routes to minimize disruption.

-Such study is a two-step process, according to [ISPRA] [https://www.venezia.isprambiente.it/](https://www.venezia.isprambiente.it/modellistica).
+Such study is a two-step process, according to [ISPRA](https://www.venezia.isprambiente.it/modellistica).
 First, scientists separate out the predictable influence of the moon and sun using established methods.
 Then, they tackle the more chaotic effect of weather.
 Here, two approaches come into play.
 Statistical models analyze past data on tides, weather patterns, and even forecasts to find reliable connections and predict future surges.
 Deterministic models, on the other hand, use powerful computer simulations to mimic how the ocean responds to wind and pressure, calculating the surge across the entire Mediterranean.

 By combining these methods, scientists can provide accurate short-term forecasts (12-48 hours) and a general idea of the tide's direction over longer periods (3-5 days).